seamusdemora/PiFormulae/UsefulShellTricks.md

 # if your system is NOT RPi5, you will get a different response:
 # ^^^^^^^^^^^^^^^^^^^^^^^^^^
 # if your system does not have an RTC, the response will be 'null'
-# if the system does have an RTC, you will get this response:
+# if the system does have an RTC, you will get a different response -
+# in this case from a RPi 3A+:

 $ dmesg | grep "system clock"
 [   21.377058] rtc-ds1307 0-0068: setting system clock to 2025-02-16T02:09:01 UTC (1739671741)